jricardo-um/analisis-datos-omicos-trabajo-2/fase_2/measles/info.md

 # Methodology

 Initially we used the `blastp` function on the initial fasta document to allign all the sequences.
+The idea is allign the h(APN) sequence with the same receptor in other speciesand compare those results to get the most similar species

+# Human coronavirus 229E